dominicm00/website/posts/visual-clarity-of-code.md

 > # inline info
 > ## Disclaimer
 >
-> This post is old and in need of a rewrite.
-Yet another box on my to-do list
+> This post is old and in need of review.
+Yet another box on my to-do list that
-> that I will _definitely_ get to.
+> I will _definitely_ get to.

 When discussing how easy a programming language is to read or write, we primarily think about functionality; what abstractions does the language provide